alexturcoo/ont-nb-DNA/README.md

 6. `find_nonoverlapping_windows.py` - find windows of B-DNA and Non-B DNA that do not overlap

 ## Computing Translocation Times
+Run these scripts in the following order to extract translocation time metrics from ONT reads that match to the created windows.
+We extract a metric called `dwell` which represents the number of sample points assigned to a base.
+We divide this dwell metric by the sample rate in order to calculate translocation times (time it took for base to pass through nanopore)
 * These scripts can be found at ```preprocessing/translocation_time_extraction/```

 1. `make_query_bounds.py` - Get ranges of nonB structures (smallest start to largest end) on each chromosome